smason/mdipp/docs/using-mdi.md

 	gene 3, 2.3, 0.7

-defines a file with three genes as items, each having expression data across two individuals.
+defines a file with three genes as items, each having expression data across two individuals and hence would be suited to the independent Gaussians datatype.
 The value of the topleft cell will be ignored, but can be useful to remind you what the data is.
 The format of the numeric data here changes depending on the *data type*.

 ## Data Types ##

+The rectangular CSV file format above applies to all datatypes currently supported.
+However, similar to the previous implementation missing values are not supported and each model places additional constraints upon the basic format.

 ### `N`: Independent Gaussians ###

+This datatype assumes that each value is an independent draw from a Gaussian with mean and variance inferred for each feature and cluster.
+The values are floating point numbers and most standard formats are supported, but I believe the decimal point has to be a '`.`', i.e. period, and I'd not recommend using thousands separators.

+The data should be normalised before running MDI such that cluster means will be approximately standard normal and it's unlikely that cluster variance will be greater than one.

+Feature selection is supported, with clusters sharing the same mean and variance when their feature is "off".

 ### `GP`: Gaussian Process ###

+This datatype takes data in a very similar format to the independent Gaussians, except that the feature names are defined to be the time points at which the data was sampled.

+Feature selection is not supported due to covariance existing between features, and time should run over approximately [0–1] and data shouldn't be too far off standard-normal.

 ### `M`: Multinomial ###

+This datatype is for unordered discrete data and assumes data are integer values, with each feature being independent.

+Feature selection is supported in a similar way to the independent Gaussians.

 ### `BW`: Bag of Words ###

+The Bag-of-Words datatype is somewhat different from the above; it is assumed that there are several "words" that can appear multiple times for each item.
+Each feature is the sum of the number of times this word appears associated with this item, values are therefore positive integers.

+Feature selection is unsupported for similar reasons to the GP datatype.

 ## Analysis Scripts ##